 The unrisked estimates of prospective resources referred to in this Annual Information Form and the schedules attached hereto have not been risked for either the chance of discovery or the chance of development.
 There is no certainty that any portion of the prospective resources will be discovered and even if discovered, there is no certainty that it will be commercially viable to produce any portion.
 The unrisked estimates of contingent resources referred to in this Annual Information Form have not been risked for the chance of development.
 There is no guarantee that the estimated resources will be recovered and there is uncertainty that it will be commercially viable to produce any portion of the resources.
-See "Resources" above for further details, Schedule B - Disclosure of Contingent and Prospective Resource Data Effective December 31, 2021 and Schedule C - Disclosure of Contingent and Prospective Resource Data Effective July 31, 2020 for details regarding risked estimates.
+See "Resources" above for further details and Schedule B - Disclosure of Contingent and Prospective Resource Data Effective December 31, 2022 for details regarding risked estimates.